Srijan-XI/CODSOFT/README.md

 - **Footer:** 🔗 Include copyright information and additional links.

 > ⚡ **Key Focus:** *Present a professional, well-structured portfolio to leave a strong impression*.

 ---

-## 🧮 Task 3: Calculator

-Create a basic calculator application using **HTML**, **CSS**, and **JavaScript**.
-Essential features include:

-- 🔢 Interactive interface with buttons for addition, subtraction, multiplication, and division.
-- 📟 Display screen to show user inputs and results.
-- 🧩 Button layout organized using the **CSS Grid** system.
-- 🔧 JavaScript functionality using event listeners, if-else conditions, and loops to handle operations.

-> ⚡ **Key Focus:** *Strengthen your logical thinking and enhance your ability to build dynamic, responsive user interfaces*.

----
 > Made with ❤️ using **HTML**, **CSS**, and **JavaScript**.